List of Gladiators UK events: Tilt

 An tug-of-war in which both contender and Gladiator were on tilting platforms.
 The contender was placed on a lower platform and the Gladiator on a higher platform.
 Because of the height difference in platforms, Gladiators were able to use their platform to their advantage to make the task harder for the contender.
-Two 30-second bouts were played, and contenders would score 5 points for pulling the Gladiator off, or 2 points for remaining on their platform until the end of the time limit.
+Two 30-second bouts were played, and contenders would score 5 points for pulling the Gladiator off, or 2 points for remaining on their platform until the end of the time limit (except in series 4, where there were no points for a draw).

 This event proved unpopular with the Gladiators due to the risk of injury.
 The tilting of the platforms often caused competitors to fall awkwardly.
 If either competitor released the rope or fell off a platform, the sudden loss of tension would cause their opponent to fall unexpectedly.
 Due to the higher height of the Gladiator's platforms, they were at greater risk of injury.
 After both Panther and Nightshade suffered serious injuries because of this event, it was axed after series 4.
-Tilt became the basis for the American Gladiators event Tug-O-War, which was safer due to the platforms being at the same height with each other.
+Tilt became the basis for the American Gladiators event Tug-O-War, which debuted in US series 5 (which aired after the UK series 2), safer due to the platforms being at the same height with each other.
+Players could only score points if the flag was on their side within the 30 seconds.